 - Describe what each SEO factor is and why it matters.

 - Indicating whether the client’s site meets the standards for the factor.
-You may note this as a “pass” if the site meets the standards or a “fail” if there is a problem that needs to be resolved.
+You may note this as a “pass” if the site meets the standards or a “fail” if a problem needs to be resolved.

-- Explaining what action plan is needed to resolve the problem as it specifically relates to the client’s site.
+- Explaining what action plan is needed to resolve the problem related to the client’s site.

-By adding this information to your report, the audit helps the client begin to understand SEO, see your plan, and get a good look at the state of their website.
+By adding this information to your report, the audit helps the client understand SEO, see your plan, and get a good look at the state of their website.

-So start SEO projects with a template that includes a list of SEO factors and descriptions.
+So start SEO projects with a template with a list of SEO factors and descriptions.
 Then for each new client, fill in the report with data that relate specifically to their sites.

 How to Gather Data for an SEO Audit Report